Ethnicity of Cleopatra: Ancestry

 Jean Bingen points out that Cleopatra's second title Philopatris ('the one who loves her patris') clearly refers to her Macedonian ancestry, invoking the blood of both the Ptolemies and the Greek Seleucids.
 Goldsworthy further notes that Cleopatra's native tongue was Greek, that it was in "Greek literature and culture she that was educated," that her worship of Isis was "strongly Hellenised," and that although she was presented in some statuary in the idealized Egyptian style, she was unlikely to have dressed like this outside of performing certain rites.
 Instead, he continues, Cleopatra "wore the headband and robes of a Greek monarch."

 Stacy Schiff concurs Cleopatra was not dark-skinned, that "the Ptolemies were in fact Macedonian Greek, which makes Cleopatra approximately as Egyptian as Elizabeth Taylor", that her Ptolemaic relatives were described as "honey skinned", that she was part Persian, and that "an Egyptian mistress is a rarity among the Ptolemies."
 Schiff continues that Cleopatra "faithfully held up the family tradition".
 In essence, Cleopatra's loyalties were to her Ptolemaic Greek heritage.

-As noted by Donald R. Dudley, Cleopatra and her family were "the successor[s] to the native Pharaohs, exploiting through a highly organized bureaucracy the great natural resources of the Nile Valley."
+To Donald R. Dudley, Cleopatra and her family were "the successor[s] to the native Pharaohs, exploiting through a highly organized bureaucracy the great natural resources of the Nile Valley."
 For example, Ancient Greek scholar Athenaeus reports that Cleopatra gave away enslaved people, including "Aethiopian boys", to her dinner guests.

+Joyce Tyldesley notes that while there were blonde Macedonian rulers, like Ptolemy II, Cleopatra's known Macedonian and Persian ancestry make it likely she had "dark hair and an olive or light brown complexion", although Joann Fletcher points it is very possible Cleopatra was actually red-headed, as depicted on the fresc in Herculaneum that shows "flame-haired woman wearing the royal diadem surrounded by Egyptian motifs which has been identified as Cleopatra."
+Tyldesley speculates that if her mother was not a Ptolemy, "she could have been an elite woman from anywhere in the Hellenistic world, although it seems most likely she was either Egyptian or Greek" and that having a hypotetical Egyptian mother "might, perhaps, explain Cleopatra's reported proficiency in the Egyptian language".
+She concludes that due to uncertainty about Cleopatra's mother and paternal grandmother, the Queen was "somewhere between 25 per cent to 100 percent of Macedonian extraction, and that she possibly had some Egyptian genes", while highlighting that being Egyptian was matter of culture rather than phenotype, and the people of Egypt were very diverse society "with red-headed, light-skinned Egyptians living alongside curly haired, darker-skinned neighbours".
+Tyldesley also identifies Ptolemies as "Hellenistic Macedonians", at the same time recognizing that they "believed themselves to be a valid Egyptian dynasty" and that "Cleopatra defined herself as an Egyptian queen" whom her subjects and contemporaries accepted as such.